Neptali Gonzales II: Political career

-Gonzales was the first Congressman of Mandaluyong when it was converted into a city in 1995 and separated from what used to be the San Juan-Mandaluyong Congressional District.
-He was City Mayor of Mandaluyong from 2004 to 2007 and Congressman for the city during the 14th Congress of the Philippines (2007–2010).
+Gonzales was the first congressman of Mandaluyong when it was converted into a city in 1995 and separated from what used to be the San Juan-Mandaluyong congressional district.
+He later served as mayor of Mandaluyong from 2004 to 2007 and returned as the city's representative from 2007 to 2016.

 In the 10th Congress, he served on eight congressional committees, including the Committee on Rules.
 In the opening session of the 11th Congress, he was selected as one of the two vice–chairmen of the Committee on Rules, which was then chaired by Majority Leader Mar Roxas of Capiz City.
 Gonzales became Majority Leader toward the end of the 11th Congress and held the position into the 12th Congress.
 From 1995 to 2004, he authored 33 bills and was co-author of 92 bills.
 He was one of two newly elected members of Congress to have the greatest number of bills passed into law.

 During his first 9-year period in Congress, Gonzales passed a bill allowing the construction of the City of Mandaluyong Science High School and leading the conversion of the Rizal Technological Colleges into Rizal Technological University.
 In recognition, the RTU awarded him a PhD in Public Administration (Honoris Causa) in October 2003.

 During his three-year term as Mayor of Mandaluyong, Gonzales supported the implementation of improved physical and social infrastructure in Mandaluyong.
 He also initiated innovations in computerization, social infrastructure and urban renewal.
 He pushed for improvement in health care in the city by strengthening its only public hospital and empowering all health centers for preventive health care.
 He instigated fresh initiatives in local fiscal reforms and tax collection.
 He urged private bodies to support the program of housing for the poor.
 His administration's partnership with the Gawad Kalinga and the Pasig River Rehabilitation Commission provided adequate housing for more than a thousand families in the city.

 Gonzales was Senior Deputy Majority Leader of the 14th Philippine Congress.
 As such, he was an ex officio member of all House Committees.
 He was also Senior Vice-Chairman of the Committee on Rules, and headed the caucus of NCR Congressmen.
 In the 15th and 16th Congress, he was the Majority Floor Leader of the House.

 In the 18th Congress, Gonzales was elected to be one of the Deputy Speakers of the House.